 - Only the current layout can be edited.
 For example, when editing the Network Device CI type, you will not be able to simultaneously edit the System CI type section.

-- You only have the ability to move fields to a CI type if that CI types does not already have the field in its layout or if it inherits the field from a parent type.
+- You can only move fields to a CI type if that CI type (1) inherits the field from a parent type or (2) does not already contain the field in its layout.

 Disable, Move, and/or Remove a CI Type and its branch